donotturnoff/htmlc/README.md

 If `-n` is set, any trailing newline characters produced by a command will be kept.
 Otherwise, they will be discarded.

 If `-v` is set, verbose output will be produced

+If `-a` is set, a prompt will be displayed before overwriting a file